tridashafox/SFStarEditor/README.md

 Limitations:
 1. Does not support moons at the moment
 2. Only very limited changes to the star or planet possible once cloned (to be expanded at some point)
+3. All stars and planets are clones of an existing planet

 Use:
 1. Start the app.